 Today, Terri, Bindi, and Rob continue to honour Steve’s legacy through running Australia Zoo, where they share their dad’s passion for wildlife with anyone who will listen.

-With 22-year-old Bindi currently in her final trimester of pregnancy, widow Terri will be welcoming her first granddaughter next month.
+With 22-year-old Bindi currently in her final trimester of pregnancy, widow Terri will be welcoming her first granddaughter any day now.
 We’re sure the mini wildlife warrior will continue to carry on her late grandfather’s legacy.

 And, though he may be gone, Steve will never be forgotten as Terri continues to find sweet ways to honour the great love of her life.